The Security Team

 When Should I Contact My Property Management Company?

-- When there is a maintenance issue that needs to be corrected or a situation that poses a potential hazard to the Community.
+- When there is a maintenance issue that needs to be corrected or a situation that poses a potential hazard to the community.

-- When you are witnessing violations of the Community’s rules and regulations that are not violations of the State Laws of North Carolina (i.e. facility usage rules, speeding, nuisance abatement, etc.)
+- When you are witnessing violations of the community’s rules and regulations that are not violations of the State Laws of North Carolina (i.e. facility usage rules, speeding, nuisance abatement, etc.)

-- When you have a question about policies, procedures, or other matters pertaining to the Community.
+- When you have a question about policies, procedures, or other matters pertaining to the community.

 - When a situation occurs that warrants police or fire response, notification should be made to the Management Company ONLY AFTER THE SITUATION HAS BEEN RESOLVED BY THE APPROPRIATE EMERGENCY SERVICE DEPARTMENT.